codeforamerica/super-mayor/README.md

 Potential Reusability in other Open311 cities
 ------------------------------
 Slim to none.
-This application uses a non-standard, Chicago-specific query argument, `updated_after` that allows the querying service requests by when they were last _updated_ (the official Open311 specification only allows querying by _creation_ date).
+This application uses a non-standard, Chicago-specific query argument, `updated_after` (e.g. `/requests.json?updated_after=<DATETIME>`) when querying requeststhat allows the querying service requests by when they were last _updated_ (the official Open311 specification only allows querying by _creation_ date).

+You can find more information about non-standard, Chicago-specific API extensions in [Chicago's Open311 Documentation](http://dev.cityofchicago.org/docs/api/service_requests).

 Installation and Configuration
 ------------------------------